 I graduated as a Registered Nurse from the University of Notre Dame Australia in December 2004.
-After graduating I did a 'gap half-year' of traveling through Europe and the USA.
+After graduating I did a 'gap half-year' traveling through Europe and the USA.
 On my return I did a year of the Graduated RN Program at Princess Margaret Hospital (in Perth WA) from August 2005 - June 2006.
-I then traveled some more through Europe
+I then travelled some more through Europe

 In March 2007 I started working in the Neonatal ICU at PMH.
-By the end of 2007 I was back in Europe (I had discovered a passion for traveling) and in January 2008 I started working in the UK.
+By the end of 2007 I was back in Europe (I had discovered a passion for travelling!) and in January 2008 I started working in the UK as a nurse.
 For the next 3 years I worked between PMH and various NICUs in the UK - mostly Great Ormond Street, the John Radcliffe, St Thomas', and University College Hospital.
 I also spent some time nannying in France and bar tending in London and Austria.

-In December 2011 I did a 4 week work placement in Ghana - 2 weeks on the 'labour and delivery' ward, 1 week in the 'NICU', and 1 week in a rural clinic (where there was 1 RN and a 'pharmacy' technician
+In December 2011 I did a 4 week work placement in Ghana - 2 weeks on the 'labour and delivery' ward, 1 week in the 'NICU', and 1 week in a rural clinic (which was staffed by 1 RN and a 'pharmacy' technician)

 In 2012, thinking it was time to 'settle down' ;) I did the Postgraduate Diploma of Midwifery training between Edith Cowan University and Osborne Park Hospital.

 In February 2013 I did a 3 week work placement in Sri Lanka, all on the labour and delivery ward.
-In those 3 weeks I birthed 20 babies and witnessed with birth of least 20 more.
+In those 3 weeks I assisted with 20 births and witnessed with birth of least 20 more.

 In July 2013 I found out I was pregnant and immediately started planning for a home birth, and in early March 2014 my daughter was born at home.